Encephalartos transvenosus

 Encephalartos transvenosus is a palm-like cycad in the family Zamiaceae, with a localized distribution in Limpopo, South Africa.
 Its common names, Modjadji's cycad or Modjadji's palm, allude to the female dynasty of the Lobedu people, the Rain Queens, whose hereditary name is Modjadji.
 The queen resides near a valley (of late a nature reserve) which is densely forested with these cycads, which they protected and hold sacred.
 The species name transvenosus refers to the fine network of veins between the main veins.
 These can be seen when the leaf is held up to the light.

 Description

-The tree grows up to twelve metres tall with a thick trunk deeply scored in a netted pattern.
-This is crowned by nearly straight, shiny, spiny pinnate leaves up to two and a half metres long.
-The leaflets are broad, the middle ones up to about three centimetres in width, slightly curved and with small marginal teeth.
-Two to four large cones are borne in the heart of the leaves.
-The female cone may reach eighty centimetres long, weigh thirty four kilograms and have brilliant orange-red seeds.
+The cycad can reach a height of twelve meters with a thick trunk marked by a net-like pattern.
+It has shiny, spiny leaves arranged in a nearly straight pattern, each leaf reaching up to two and a half meters in length.
+The leaflets are wide, with the middle ones reaching about three centimeters in width, slightly curved, and with small teeth along the edges.
+The tree produces two to four large cones nestled among its leaves.
+The female cone can grow up to eighty centimeters long, weigh thirty-four kilograms, and contain bright orange-red seeds.